AtomLinter/linter-sass-lint/README.md

 #### .sass-lint.yml

 a `.sass-lint.yml` config file is required for this linter.
-You can find an example [here](https://github.com/sasstools/sass-lint/blob/master/lib/config/sass-lint.yml) and documentation on how to configure this and documentation on each of the rules [here](https://github.com/sasstools/sass-lint/tree/develop/docs).
+You can find an example [here](https://github.com/sasstools/sass-lint/blob/master/lib/config/sass-lint.yml) and documentation on how to configure this and also documentation on each of the rules [here](https://github.com/sasstools/sass-lint/tree/develop/docs).

 By default this plugin will search up the directory tree for this file, you can also specify a path to this config file in the plugin settings or in `~/.atom/config.cson` file.
+Usually you would place this config file in your projects root and keep it under version control too.

 ### Settings